aghoade/LITA_CLASS-DOCUMENTATION/README.md

 #### how to join Github
 click on your browser to join GitHub

+### Project Overview
+This data analysis  project aim to

 ### Data Sources
-the primary sources of data
+the primary sources of data  used here
 -
 ### Tools Used
 -  Ms excel